What makes a complex a virtual resolution?: Saturated Fitting Ideals and Locally Free Sheaves

 Notice that in everything up to this point, we have required that the complex be bounded.
-This may seem unsatisfying as Definition~\ref{def:vres} does not require a virtual resolution to have finite length.
+This may seem unsatisfying as Definition~\ref{def:vres} does not require the length of a virtual resolution to be finite.
 The following result does not require this hypothesis, again mirroring the classical theory of Fitting ideals and exactness.